-Upgrade Artifact: Princess Ozma has a magic painting that see can every part of Oz.
-That brings to mind, Princess Ozma is watching you.
-She also has the Nome King's magic belt, after Dorothy gave it to her.
+Upgrade Artifact: Princess Ozma has a magic painting that see can every part of Oz which brings to mind Princess Ozma is watching you.
+She also has the Nome King's magic belt, after Dorothy gives it to her.

 Jack was made by Tip from wood he cut from the forest and shaped into the arms, legs, and body, and a head he carved from a pumpkin much like a jack-o'lantern would appear.
 From Mombi's chest he took some old clothes for Jack; purple trousers, a red shirt, a pink vest with white polka dots, and stockings, to which he added a pair of his shoes.
 Jack was brought to life by Mombi when she sprinkled the Powder of Life on him.
 Once alive, Jack proved to a very agreeable but rather simple-minded person.
 After Ozma was restored, Jack settled down in a house carved from a giant pumpkin just outside the Emerald City to grow vegetables (he needs to replace his head every so often, you see), but still gets mixed up in new adventures from time to time.